brousalis/surf-server/README.md

 ### 2) INSTALL INSTRUCTIONS

-1.)
-Download the plugin at [github.com/Zipcore/Timer] (https://github.com/Zipcore/Timer)
+1. Download the plugin at [github.com/Zipcore/Timer] (https://github.com/Zipcore/Timer)

-2.)
-CS:GO color support:
+2. CS:GO color support:
-	Continue with 3.) and skip this part if you are running a CS:S server.
+Continue with step 3 and skip this part if you are running a CS:S server.
 For CS:GO you have to follow step 2 first!

-2.1) Open scripting/include/timer.inc with a text editor (like Notepad++) 2.2) Find the following line - //#define LEGACY_COLORS "CS:GO Color Support" 2.3) Remove // in front of #define and close it
+2.1 Open scripting/include/timer.inc with a text editor (like Notepad++)

+2.2 Find the following line - //#define LEGACY_COLORS "CS:GO Color Support"

-3.)
-Compiling
+2.3 Remove // in front of #define and close it

-3.1) Download the latest Sourcemod & Metamod Snapshots (Stable Branch): [DOWNLOAD] (http://www.sourcemod.net/snapshots.php) 3.2) Goto addons/sourcemod/scripting/include and fill it with all files this timer provides from same folder.
+3. Compiling: Download the latest Sourcemod & Metamod Snapshots (Stable Branch): [DOWNLOAD] (http://www.sourcemod.net/snapshots.php)

+3.1 Goto addons/sourcemod/scripting/include and fill it with all files this timer provides from same folder.

-3.3) Drag and drop needed SP files onto spcomp.exe inside addons/sourcemod/scripting to compile them it should create all needed SMX files.
+3.2 Drag and drop needed SP files onto spcomp.exe inside addons/sourcemod/scripting to compile them it should create all needed SMX files.

-4.)
-Upload all SMX files, configs, sounds and materials onto your server.
+4. Upload all SMX files, configs, sounds and materials onto your server.

-5.)
-Insert "timer" keyvalue into configs/databases.cfg (no sqlite support).
+5. Insert "timer" keyvalue into configs/databases.cfg (no sqlite support).

-5.1) When using the timer-cpmod module, insert a "cpmod" keyvalue into configs/databases.cfg 5.2) When using the timer-ranking_toponly module, insert a "timer_toponly" keyvalue into configs/databases.cfg
+5.1 When using the timer-cpmod module, insert a "cpmod" keyvalue into configs/databases.cfg

+5.2 When using the timer-ranking_toponly module, insert a "timer_toponly" keyvalue into configs/databases.cfg

-6.)
-Change configs/timer/settings.cfg to your needs
+6. Change configs/timer/settings.cfg to your needs

-7.)
-Change configs/timer/physics.cfg to your needs (the folder contains some example files for bhop, surf, etc.)
+7. Change configs/timer/physics.cfg to your needs (the folder contains some example files for bhop, surf, etc.)

-7.)
-Skip this part if you don't like to run Chatranks/Points ranking/Skillrank
-	Depending on if you run a CS:GO or CS:S server, rename csgo-rankings.cfg/css-rankings.cfg to rankings.cfg (addons/sourcemod/configs/timer) to enable the ranking module.
+8. Skip this part if you don't like to run Chatranks/Points ranking/Skillrank Depending on if you run a CS:GO or CS:S server, rename csgo-rankings.cfg/css-rankings.cfg to rankings.cfg (addons/sourcemod/configs/timer) to enable the ranking module.

-6.1) Compile simple-chatprocessor.sp  and upload it to your server to enable chatranks.
+8.1 Compile simple-chatprocessor.sp  and upload it to your server to enable chatranks.

-8.)
-Restart your server.
+9. Restart your server.

-9.)
-Start creating zones or use included mappacks inside addons/sourcemod/gamedata/MySQL
+10. Start creating zones or use included mappacks inside addons/sourcemod/gamedata/MySQL

 ### 3) Update Instructions (2.0.x to 2.1.x